huidaoli/huidaoli_LRPSFV/README.md

 3 system goals
 ================
 Logistics and distribution network system design, the findings do customers as well as the actual needs of enterprises, the project design should meet the following objectives:
-The ☑ interface design elegant, simple operation.
+    ☑ interface design elegant, simple operation.
-The ☑ functional, a clear structure.
+    ☑ functional, a clear structure.
     ☑ source of cars to quickly query information, and different needs to make the best distribution program.
     ☑ able to accurately fill in the order form.
     ☑ Order, Print.
     ☑ able to achieve a single treatment.
     ☑ car source information to add, modify, and delete.
     ☑ able to manage customer information.
     ☑ timely, accurate website maintenance and updating.
     ☑ good database system supports.
-The ☑ system is stable, with the Service to the preventive measures.
+    ☑ system is stable, with the Service to the preventive measures.
 3.1 Function and Structure
 ==============
 Combination of requirements analysis and system goals, the functional structure of the vehicle logistics and distribution system has been designed.
 Vehicle logistics functional block diagram of the distribution system and work flow chart.